cormacrelf/terraform-provider-zerotier/README.md

 ## Building and Installing

-1. Install [Go](http://www.golang.org/) on your machine, 1.9+ required
+Since this isn't part of the terraform-providers organisation (yet), you have to install manually.

-2. Do the following
+Install [Go](https://www.golang.org/) on your machine, 1.9+ required.
+Then do the following:

 ```sh
 # it will take a while to download `hashicorp/terraform`,